tinygrad/tinygrad/docs/quickstart.md

 Currently, this does not support models with varying input sizes and non tinygrad operations.

 To use the JIT we just need to add a function decorator to the forward pass of our neural network and ensure that the input and output are realized tensors.
-Or in this case we will create a wrapper function and decorate the wrapper function to speed up the evaluation of our neural network.
+Or in this case, we will create a wrapper function and decorate the wrapper function to speed up the evaluation of our neural network.

 ```python
 from tinygrad.jit import TinyJit